 Yet the Admiral Nimitz Museum isn’t the only attraction at the National Museum of the Pacific War.
 Head to the George H.W.
 Bush Gallery, housed within a state-of-the-art exhibit hall, to learn about the causes, significant events, and lasting impacts of the Pacific War.
 Watch the media-rich presentations and meaningful veteran testimonials, marvel at the displays of authentic military uniforms, and discover the experiences of the brave soldiers, sailors, and pilots as they fought from island to island.
 The gallery also includes a HA-19 two-man Japanese sub that participated in the attack on Pearl Harbor.

 All of this may sound like a lot to take in, but you’re not quite done yet.
 For a one-of-a-kind immersive experience, plot a course for the Pacific Combat Zone, a two-acre indoor/outdoor exhibit that is one of the most popular exhibits at the museum.
 Climb aboard a historic PT boat Tender as it prepares PT-309 for a mission, get an up-close look at a TBM Avenger (one of the most significant planes in the war), and examine an enormous to-scale map of the Pacific Theatre.
-These are just a few of the things you can do at the Pacific Combat Zone, which is currently undergoing a renovation that will see it become a space for stunning living history presentations.

 The National Museum of the Pacific War’s provides an unmatched look at the heroism, sacrifice, and events of the time while also honoring the memory of those who served.
 If you’re a fan of American history, you can’t miss a visit to this museum while you’re in Fredericksburg.